viniciusbds/navio/README.md

 | ubuntu| v20.04| 90M|

 These are the default images, but you can easily create your own images with the packages and files you find necessary.
-For example with the following Naviofile:
+For example, with the following Naviofile:

 ``` Dockerfile
 FROM ubuntu